-The volume of air in a room will also resonate at a frequency determined by the size of that room.
-Larger rooms will resonate at a lower frequency than will smaller rooms.
-Air volume resonances, wall panel resonances, and low frequency standing waves, together, combine to form a low frequency coloration that exhibits itself when music plays in this frequency region.
+The physical dimensions and volume of air in a room will also support standing wave modes and resonances at frequencies determined by the size of that room.
+Larger rooms will resonate at a lower frequency and have more complex (better) modal distributions than will smaller rooms.
+Volume resonances, wall panel resonances, and low frequency standing waves combine to form a low frequency coloration in the sound.
 At its worst, it is a grossly exaggerated fullness, which tends to obscure detail and distort the natural tonal balance of the speaker system.